sanjar-notes/react/home/4_resource_itineraries/2_React_the_complete_guide/20_MultiPage_SPA_React_Router/274_1_exact_and_v5_matching_criteria.md

 ```

 ## Notes
 This matching criteria issue can happen with all parts of React Router, e.g.`NavLink`'s activation.
-And so it supports the `exact`
+And so it supports the `exact` prop.